Professor Jerri Daboo

 - Presentation on Inspiratio at ‘Relocating the Sacred in Contemporary Performance Practice’, international conference at the University of Central Lancashire, 2001

-I am currently supervising six PhD students, including three through practice.
+I am currently supervising six PhD students, including three through practice, and have previously supervised fourteen students through to completion.
 Subject areas include performance and culture; ritual performance; actor/performer training; traditional and contemporary dance forms.

 I welcome enquiries from prospective MPhil or PhD students in the areas of:

 Systems of actor training including Stanislavsky; Michael Chekhov; Joseph Chaikin.

 Issues of the body and bodymind in performance.

 I am a consultant for the Michael Chekhov Organisation, and organised the conference 'Michael Chekhov and the Dartington Archives' in 2011.
 I have guest-edited several editions of Studies in Theatre and Performance.

 - DRA1004 - Acting and Not Acting: The Dialectics of Performance

 - DRA2064 - Performance and Interpretation

 - DRA2072 - Culture in / as Performance